 Partnership visa-related problem was one of the biggest immigration-mess created in the first-term Labour government much before Covid-inflicted border closure exacerbated the scale and extent of the problem, forcing thousands of families to live in perpetual separation.

-Undoubtedly, Immigration New Zealand and the government has the cover of current border closure that came into place in March this year to keep the Covid out of the community as an excuse for perceived inaction on partnership visa processing.
+Undoubtedly, Immigration New Zealand and the government has the cover of the current border closure that came into place in March this year to keep the Covid out of the community as an excuse for perceived inaction on partnership visa processing.

 However, the responsibility of keeping the partners and families, separated and creating an ignominious two-tier system - where partners of temporary visa holders (work visas and student visas) were treated differently and unfavourably, - in comparison to partners of residents and citizens clearly rests with the first term Labour government.